 Slip Stitch Crochet Video Tutorial

-Watch how to crochet slip stitch with this easy video tutorial.
+Watch the basic techniques of how to crochet slip stitch with this easy video tutorial.

-- Instead of 3 chains to turn, make just 1 chain.
+Instead of the usual chains to turn, make just 1 chain.
 This will bring your new row up to a suitable height to do the slip stitch crochet.

 Step 1 - First Stitch

-- Insert your hook into the next double crochet stitch, under both loops.
+- Insert your hook into the next stitch, under both loops.
 (Occasionally a pattern may specify to insert the hook only under the back loop or front loop.)

 - Yarn over.